rajeshrideshmukh/missingskill-learning/git/git.md

 > _(Compare the scenario before & after Git was developed )_

-## 🔵 Before Git
+##  Before Git

-- There was no commumnication between developers.
+- There was no proper commumnication involved between developers.
 - All the code written by developers needed to be submitted to the server.
 - It was not possible to track all the changes that other developers made and if in any condition they could not revert back to previous versions.
 - Developers that are working in parallel can result in conflicts.

-## 🔵 After Git
+##  After Git

 - Developers can regularly commumincate with each other and track all the changes made by them.
 - They can revert back to previous versions.
 And can also store a copy of their code in the local system.